-A secondary tranche of actions and funding that can provide an opportunity to reset the aviation system.
+The next tranche of actions and funding may provide an opportunity to reset the aviation system.

-- Limit ancillary fees – such as for baggage, seat reservations, and flight changes and cancellations – to what is reasonable and proportional to the costs incurred by the air carrier in providing the service;
+- Limit ancillary fees – such as for baggage, seat reservations, and cancellations – to what is reasonable and proportional to the costs incurred by the air carrier in providing the service;

 - Restore rights of consumers and state attorneys general to file suit when air carriers engage in unfair or deceptive acts or practices.
 And, prohibit mandatory arbitration clauses;

 - Stop further constraints on passenger seating dimensions; and